 With hundreds of striking photo opportunities waiting for you along the way, there are multiple hiking routes that you can enjoy around Wadi Shawka area.
 I have taken one of several available trails starting at the Shawka Dam and leading to the pools that are filled with water during the whole year.
 Also, you will get a glimpse of agricultural life and might see some wildlife (goats, camels, various birds) along the route.
 The parameters of Shawka hikes will vary depending on which route you select.
 The table below has summary details of the route I took.

-DISTANCE/ ~8 KM from dam to pools and back
+Distance: ~8 KM from the dam to pools and back.

 On my last visit to wadi Shawka, it was raining heavily across the UAE.
 My hiking companion and I were hesitant to drive all the way to the mountains as the likelihood of being able to hike seemed really low.
 Nevertheless, we took a chance and to our pleasant surprise, there were only short moderate rains for the first half of the day and lots of sunshine in the afternoon while the rest of the country was facing massive storms.
 Certainly, it was an unusual plan that nature had prepared for us – we finished the hike after sunset and watched beautiful thunder and lightning illuminating the sky above the UAE mountains.
 It was a surreal experience – Shawka was probably the only area in the country that was untouched by the storm that day.

-RELATED READS: Discover other UAE hiking trails by reading my post about TOP 8 EASY HIKES IN THE UAE.
+RELATED READS: Discover more UAE hiking trails by reading my post about TOP 8 EASY HIKES IN THE UAE.